LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch4_self_hosted_runners/04_03_deploy_linux_runners_in_aws/README.md

 # 04_03 Deploy Linux runners in AWS

-In this lesson you will use a CloudFormation template to deploy the AWS resources that will be used to create self-hosted runners.
+In this lab you will use a CloudFormation template to deploy the AWS resources that will be used to create self-hosted runners.

 ![resource diagram](./images/00-resource-diagram.png)